ShooterMK2/PublicProjects/Photo_Editor/readme.md

 User can select part of the image for Blur and Crop function.<br>

 ## How to use
-### initial setup
+### Initial setup
 After downloaded the editorUI script, place it into a empty folder and excute it.
 The first run will be a auto initialization run for setting the folder it required.
 After the first run, place your images in the new "Raw" folder.
 Then it is ready to use.<br>

-The modified image will be stored in the new "Modified" folder in default.
-You can edit the saving path during the editing.<br>

 ### Using the editor
 There should be a clear instruction in every steps.
-Please read those before taking any action to prevent errors.
+Please read those before taking any action to prevent errors.<br>

+The modified image will be stored in the new "Modified" folder in default.
+You can edit the saving path during the editing.

 ## Remindar
 - The editor should be able to handle common image types like PNG, JPG and BMP.
 However, Since the file scanning filter is not working right now,